The BEST Chicken Marinade

 different cuts of grilled marinated chicken on the white plate.

-This recipe is great for any occasion – whether we need a quick dinner, or I need to impress guests with delicious chicken.
 No matter the occasion, this chicken always comes out juicy, moist, and bursting with flavor.
 It’s all thanks to the marinade because it combines all the flavor aspects like sweet, sour, salty, and tangy.
 It’s a perfect a balance of flavors for the chicken.

-Added bonus if you grill the chicken on the charcoal grill and throw is some milk wood chips in a smoke box.
+Added bonus if you grill the chicken on the charcoal grill and throw is some mild wood chips in a smoke box.
 The chicken will have an extra layer of smokey flavor.
 This chicken is amazing off the grill

 labeled ingredients to make the chicken marinade on the cutting board.